ceramic-mug/ceramic-mug.github.io/_posts/2021-03-27-EasterWeek.md

 **Palm Sunday celebrates Jesus' arrival in Jerusalem the week of His death and resurrection.** The traditions of waving palm branches and shouting "Hosanna!" come from descriptions of the event in the Bible.
 This event is recorded in all four Gospels (the Gospels are the books of the Bible that recount Jesus' life and ministry, death, and resurrection) and corresponds to prophecies in the Old Testament (the Jewish scriptures that make up the first part of the Christian Bible).
 Here are the descriptions from each of the Gospels:

-## 📖 The Biblical record of Jesus' Arrival in Jerusalem
+## 📖 The Biblical record of Jesus' arrival in Jerusalem

 **From the Gospel of Matthew, chapter 21:**